Continuum models of directed polymers on disordered diamond fractals in the critical case: Introduction

-where $T(p,q)$ is the \textit{intersection time}, i.e., a quantity measuring the fractal set of intersection times $I_{p,q}:=\{t\in [0,1]\,|\,p(t)=q(t) \} $ between paths $p$ and $q$.
-When the diamond fractal $D$ has Hausdorff dimension $d\in (1,2)$, the set $I_{p,q}$ either has Hausdorff dimension $2-d$ or is finite (negligible intersection set) for $\mu\times \mu$-a.e.\ pair of paths $(p,q)$.
-The above subcritical GMC construction from the pure measure $\mu$ and the Gaussian white noise $W$ breaks down for the critical CRPMs, $\mathbf{M}_r$.
-One reason for this constructive limitation is that the pure product $\mu\times \mu$ is supported on the set of pairs of paths $(p,q)$ having trivial intersections ($I_{p,q}$ is finite) when $D$ has Hausdorff dimension two.
+where $T(p,q)$ is the \textit{intersection time}, i.e., a quantity measuring the fractal set of intersection times $I^{p,q}:=\{t\in [0,1]\,|\,p(t)=q(t) \} $ for two paths $p$ and $q$.
+When the diamond fractal $D$ has Hausdorff dimension $d\in (1,2)$, the set $I^{p,q}$ either has Hausdorff dimension $2-d$ or is finite for $\mu\times \mu$-a.e.\ pair of paths $(p,q)$.
+The above subcritical GMC construction from the pure measure $\mu$ and the Gaussian white noise $W$ breaks down for the critical RCPMs, $\mathbf{M}_r$.
+One reason for this constructive limitation is that the pure product $\mu\times \mu$ is supported on the set of pairs of paths $(p,q)$ having trivial intersection sets (i.e., $I^{p,q}$ is finite) when $D$ has Hausdorff dimension two.